harness/developer-hub/docs/continuous-delivery/shared/cd-integrations-supported.md

       - HorizontalPodAutoScalar
       - PodDisruptionBudget
 - **Deployment Performance**
-    - Helm Deployment may start failing on delegate due to a large index.yamls, this causes a CPU spike on the delegate.
-If users do not provide enough resources to the delegate, you will likely see failures in pipeline executions.
+    - Helm deployments might start failing at the delegate due to a large index.yaml files.
+This causes a CPU spike on the delegate.
+If you do not provide enough resources to the delegate, you might see failures in pipeline executions.
      - Certified Limits:
        - Index.yaml file size limit 15Mb
-       - 5K Helm Charts have been deployed
+       - 5000 Helm charts have been deployed
-       - Kubernetes Delegate Size: 8Gb, 2cpu
+       - Kubernetes delegate size: 8GB, 2 CPU
-       - 10 Parallel Deployments
+       - 10 parallel deployments

 - **Supported integrations:**